 The biggest mistake you can make when coordinating your book launch is waiting too long.
 The day you send your book to print is too late.
 The best book launches start weeks or even months before your book hits the shelves.

 Think about it.
 There are dozens of moving parts to coordinate, and leaving them until the last minute is a recipe for disaster.
-Instead, give you and your team plenty of time, and you’ll enjoy a profitable, stress-free launch.
+So instead, give you and your team plenty of time, and you’ll enjoy a profitable, stress-free launch.

 Now is not the time to DIY it.
 You have enough on your plate, just trying to get the book ready for publication, so let someone else handle the details.
 If you already have a project manager, this is a great time to put her to work.
-If you have a VA who can step into the role and help coordinate the rest of the team, that’s workable as well.
+If you have a VA who can step into the role and help coordinate the rest of the team, that’s also workable.
 But either way, start putting your task list together and get them scheduled:

-- Blog and email: Don’t neglect your own audience leading up to launch day.
-Be sure to let them know about your upcoming book by blogging about it and keeping them updated on progress through email.
+Blog and email: Don’t neglect your audience until launch day.
+Be sure to inform them about your upcoming book by blogging and updating them on progress through email.

-This is by far the most important thing you can do during your book launch.
-Enthusiasm is contagious, and the more fun you’re having with it, the better the buzz you’ll build.
-Plan to step outside your comfort zone a bit, too, to really get others talking.
+This is the most important thing you can do during your book launch.
+Enthusiasm is contagious; the more fun you have with it, the better the buzz you’ll build.
+So plan to step outside your comfort zone a bit to get others talking.

-- Book trailers: Another video that’s well worth the effort is a book trailer.
-Just like a movie trailer, these short commercial style videos are great for getting the word out about your book.
+Book trailers: Another video that’s well worth the effort is a book trailer.
+These short commercial-style videos are great for getting the word out about your book, like a movie trailer.

-Of course, you don’t have to go to the trouble of launching your book formally at all.
+Of course, you don’t have to face the trouble of launching your book formally.
 But if you do, you’ll enjoy a much better start to your new publishing career.
 Not only that but done right, book launches are great fun.
 That’s something you certainly deserve after all your work.